CPR Ratio for Adults, Children, and Infants

 What modifications to the CPR ratio are recommended for laypersons versus healthcare professionals?

 The recommended CPR ratio is generally the same for laypersons and healthcare professionals, such as 30:2 for adults.
-However, healthcare professionals may receive more extensive training and may be capable of performing advanced interventions.
+However, healthcare professionals receives more extensive training and are capable of performing advanced interventions.
 For instance, healthcare professionals might opt for continuous chest compressions without interruptions for rescue breaths, especially if an advanced airway is in place.
 Laypersons are typically encouraged to follow the standard ratio to ensure effective and accessible CPR delivery.

 Are there any special considerations for CPR ratio in cases of hypothermia or drug overdose?